Guideline for Applying Moly Resin

 MAGPUL O.D.
 GREEN FLAT – Matched to Magpul O.D.
 Green stocks and forearms.
 Note: Manufacturers of polymer parts may unintentionally have slightly different shades of their intended color in each run of parts.

-RED, WHITE, BLUE AND YELLOW FLAT – These are flat medium shades of popular colors used for special firearm projects or camo patterns.
-Yellow require a white base undercoat to get the full best yellow color.
+RED, WHITE, BLUE U.S. FLAG Colors – These are flat medium shades of popular colors used for special Patriotic firearm projects or camo patterns.
+The red, white and blue are matched to U.S. flag colors.
+White requires a white base undercoat to the get the full best white color.

 PINK SEMI-GLOSS – True full pink color in semi-gloss satin sheen used for special projects.
 Perfect for creating gift ideas the female shooter.
 A good color comparison would be a match to the pink color of pepto bismol.